The Car Buying Customer Journey To Find A New Vehicle

-When a person has a specific make and model in mind and search for it in search engines, OEM websites tend to dominate the top of organic results.
-The reason Google serves the manufacturers website is because they are the authority on their own vehicles.
+When a person has a specific make and model in mind and searches for it in search engines, OEM websites tend to dominate the top of organic results.
+The reason Google serves the manufacturers’ website is that they are the authority on their own vehicles.
 This is where consumers can find the most accurate information on new and upcoming vehicles.

 Word of Mouth

-Many car buyers become interested in vehicle they see a friend or family member own which tends to lead to a conversation.
+Many car buyers become interested in vehicles they see a friend or family member own which tends to lead to a conversation.

 - “Do you like the car?”